bigfix/developer.bigfix.com/site/reference/types/string.md

 Interprets a distinguished name in the textual format described by [RFC 2253](https://www.ietf.org/rfc/rfc2253.txt) and used by LDAP/Active Directory.

 {{#example}}
-Q: distinguished name &quot;CN=bearmo,OU=bears,DC=example,DC=com&quot;
+Q: distinguished name "CN=bearmo,OU=bears,DC=example,DC=com"
 A: CN=bearmo,OU=bears,DC=example,DC=com
 {{/example}}

 # div &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &amp;lt;div&amp;gt; (division or section) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;div&lt; (division or section) tag modified by the first given string.

 # div of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &amp;lt;div&amp;gt; (division or section) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;div&lt; (division or section) tag.

 # domain user &lt;string&gt; : local user